ospfranco/ospfranco.github.io/_posts/2020-02-06-9-years-of-software-industry-fails.md

 ---

-When I was in college I was deep into competitive programming, after some time you master some techniques like string manipulation and what not, anyways, one day one ex graduate now working in another country comes back into the lab and starts yapping about how he is working with the latest and greatest and pushing new research, etc. [🤔] you could tell he was rubbing it, anyways, another guy in the lab asks him for help with a simple string manipulation problem, they sit down, the guys starts to try to solve the problem, 30 mins go by... they guy is still trying to figure out how to extract characters from a String in Java [😂].
+When I was in college I was deep into competitive programming, after some time you master some techniques like string manipulation and what not, anyways, one day one ex graduate now working in another country comes back into the lab and starts yapping about how he is working with the latest and greatest and pushing new research, etc. [🤔] you could tell he was rubbing it, anyways, another guy in the lab asks him for help with a simple string manipulation problem, they sit down, the guys starts to try to solve the problem, 30 mins go by, they guy is still trying to figure out how to extract characters from a String in Java [😂] he ends up giving up and walks away with: "You only need to extract the characters and then it will be solved".

 ---

 The first company I worked at was an offshoring company, the CEO/Owner was a guy born in the country but raised in the U.S., that guy alone deserves a book and not because he was a great boss, anyways, the lead tech officer was another guy constantly yapping about performance and claiming he had already built/seen everything... anyways, our project was still on the experimental phases and at some point management decides it is time to put the pedal to the metal, so they put him on the team so he can correct our slowness, the guy comes into our office one morning sits down and starts yapping on how the code looks bad [😢], he clones the repositories and start to try to get the back-end running... when I left the office that day he still did not manage to get a server instance running [😂].

-Bonus: the english level of most people was frankly terrible so the american management openly talked on the phone in english, mine was quite good but most didn't know about it, anyways, one time I heard the CEO saying: "The guys here in Bolivia are not very bright, but they are cheap and if you lead them right they can accomplish some stuff", my wishes to that guy shall remain private [🖕] I left the company shortly afterwards.
+Bonus: the english level of most people was frankly terrible so the american management openly talked on the phone in english, mine was quite good but most didn't know about it, anyways, one time I heard the CEO saying: "The guys here in Bolivia are not very bright, but they are cheap and if you lead them right they can accomplish some stuff", my full thoughts to that guy shall remain private [🖕] I left the company shortly afterwards.

 ---